-The Montour Trail is the longest suburban rail-trail in the U.S. Surrounded by scenic beauty, it's crushed limestone path is an easy walk or hike for paws and their owners.
+The Montour Trail is the longest suburban rail-trail in the U.S. Surrounded by scenic beauty, the crushed limestone path is an easy walk or hike for pups and their owners.
 The Trail's bridges, trestles, viaducts, tunnels, and railbeds tell a historic story of the region's coal-mining industry.
-Plan out your day with this interactive map which will show you the mileage and elevation changes for each trail.
-If you are looking for more year-round events, Venture Outdoors offers additional peaceful hikes and river floats for you and your pooch.
-After your adventures, stop in at pet-friendly Cappy's Café for an afternoon snack break!
+Plan out your day with this interactive map, highlighting the mileage and elevation changes for each trail.
+After your adventures, visit pet-friendly Cappy's Café for an afternoon snack break!

 Length: 2 miles

-Make sure Fido is on a leash when exploring Bushkill Falls!
-He'll enjoy the more than two miles of trails, bridges, and walkways that accommodate hikers of all levels.
-Color-coded trail routes ranging from easy-peasy to more advanced will help you pick the ideal trail for you and your pet to enjoy this area's beautiful scenery and waterfalls.
+Make sure to leash your furry friends when exploring Bushkill Falls!
+Explore the more than two miles of trails, bridges, and walkways that accommodate hikers of all levels.
+Four color-coded trail routes ranging from easy-peasy to more advanced will help you pick the ideal route for you and your pet to enjoy the area's beautiful scenery and waterfalls.